steenk/tripledollar/README.md

 * evt - for adding an event listener
 * ins - for inserting things into the DOM element

-Together with the $$$ function, there is everything for creating DOM elements from Javascript.
+Together with the $$$ function, there is everything for creating DOM elements from JavaScript.

 ## Create a DOM element